Landau (automobile): Landau bar

+The early horse-drawn hearses were horse-drawn carriages that had fully functional landau bars to open and close the fabric roof.
+As automobile-based hearses became popular, they "borrowed the landau bar flourish as an homage and an attempt to add a touch of Old-World class."

-Since the mid-1940s, hearses in the United States commonly feature chrome bow-shaped landau bars on the simulated leather covered rear roof sides.
+Since the mid-1940s, hearses in the United States commonly feature chrome bow-shaped landau bars on the simulated leather-covered rear roof sides.
+The landau bars have become a symbol of a funeral car to the point that hearse manufacturers continue to add them to "limousines as a matter of tradition."

+Ford included simulated landau bars on the highest trim versions of the Thunderbird beginning in 1962.
+Although the landau bar had become excessively gaudy trim on most passenger cars since the 1970s, there is an apparent return in the 2020s with "neo-landau bars" on some Genesis, Lexus, and Jeep SUV models.
+The objective is to "provide some bit of visual interest on an otherwise boring expanse of D-pillar area."
+These landau bar-type ornamentations are slimmer and also integrate into the bodyside brightwork.

 Nash Rambler Landau

-In 1950, Nash Motors introduced the Rambler, "the first true compact car of the post-World War II era" in a two-door cabrio coach body style called the "Nash Rambler Landau."
+In 1950, Nash Motors introduced the Rambler, "the first true compact car of the post-World War II era" in a two-door cabrio coach body style called the "Nash Rambler Landau" achieving sales success "when big was better among most U.S. automakers."

 This model was described as a "convertible landau" and the roof section from the top of the windscreen could be retracted into the trunk/boot.
 A "bridge beam" steel structure remained in place at the top of the doors and windows.

 No other convertible featured anything like the Nash Rambler Landau with the fabric top that slid back to open along the fixed side rails.
 The fabric top was power-operated with a cover that could be snapped on when the top was open.
 The Rambler's strong body structure eliminated the internal bracing that was normally needed on other open roof cars.